th2-net/th2-data-service-zephyr/README.md

-# Zephyr data processor (0.1.0)
+# Zephyr data processor (0.2.0)

-Zephyr data processor synchronizes the test in th2 with Zephyr test.
+Zephyr data processor synchronizes the test in th2 with Zephyr Squad and Zephyr Scale.
-It searches for events that match format in the configuration and updates (or create new) executions.
+It searches for events that match format in the configuration and updates test executions.

 ## Event tree